djpollitt/djpollitt/README.md

 ---

 ## About Me
 I’m D.J.
-Pollitt, a UX researcher with a background in psychology and project management.
+Pollitt, a UX researcher with a background in psychology, design, and project management.
 I focus on user-centered design, accessibility, and usability testing.
 I help teams create intuitive, inclusive digital experiences by turning research into actionable insights.

 ---